merledu/vaquita/README.md

 "Vaquita" 🐬, named after the critically endangered Vaquita porpoise, represents a groundbreaking project at the intersection of technology, education, and environmental consciousness.
 It introduces the RISC-V vector extension, an enhancement to the RISC-V instruction set architecture that introduces powerful support for vector operations.
 This extension includes vector registers and a comprehensive suite of vector instructions, enabling efficient parallel processing of large datasets.

-### Contributing:

-We welcome contributions from the community to make VAQUITA even better.

-Happy coding! 🚀